ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 `Anbox <https://anbox.io>`_ is a minimal Android container and compatibility layer to run Android apps on GNU/Linux operating systems such as UBports.

 .. note::
-    When "host" is used in this document, it refers to another device you can connect your Ubuntu Touch device to.
+    "Computer" refers to another device you can connect your Ubuntu Touch device to.
-    Your host device must have ``adb`` and ``fastboot`` installed.
+    Your attached computer must have ``adb`` and ``fastboot`` installed.

 .. note::
     You will need to execute commands on your Ubuntu Touch device (and/or attached computer) to install Anbox and APKs.